ssdean/i3cfg/README.md

-ttf-inconsolata        | Monospace font for pretty code listings and for the terminal tlp                    | Linux Advanced Power Management xf86-input-libinput    | Generic input driver for the X.Org server based on libinput xorg-xinit             | X.Org initialisation program
+ttf-inconsolata        | Monospace font for pretty code listings and for the terminal tlp                    | Linux Advanced Power Management xf86-input-libinput    | Generic input driver for the X.Org server based on libinput xorg-xbacklight        | RandR-based backlight control application, with brightness represented as an integer xorg-xinit             | X.Org initialisation program